danielrs95/notasEstudio/geosat/0_TypeScript.md

 ```

 1. Our `person` and `date` parameters no longer have type annotations
-2. Our `template string` that used backticks was converted to plain strings
+2. Our `template string` that used backtick was converted to plain strings

 Remember, type annotations aren't part of JS when we compile those annotations get erased -> Type annotations never change the runtime behavior of your program